Best Hotels in Coimbra — Where to Stay

 Practical Notes

-Coimbra fills up during Queima das Fitas (Burning of the Ribbons — student graduation week, early May) — book months ahead for this period.
-The fado traditions of the university come alive during this festival.
+Coimbra fills up during Queima das Fitas (Burning of the Ribbons — the student graduation festival in early May).
+This week-long celebration features parades, concerts, and the tradition of burning the ribbons that represent each faculty.
+Hotels and hostels book out months in advance.
+The fado traditions of the university come alive during this period — male students in black capes sing Coimbra fado through the old town streets.

 Frequently Asked Questions